 Payment for each class is due when you sign up.
 Checks are held until the class takes place.
 Please bring cash or a check with you to all the guild meetings so if you want to sign up for a class you have what you need to hold your place.
 (Policy updated 10-10-2017)

-Please contact the Program Chair, Laura Strickland, for more information on classes and check out the MVQG Blog for updates about Programs & Classes.
-If you are not yet a member of the Guild but are interested in attending a class, you may send an email to email@example.com and we generally reply within 48 hours.
+Please contact the Program Chair, Diana Engelbrecht, for more information on classes and check out the MVQG Blog for updates about Programs & Classes.
+If you are not yet a member of the Guild but are interested in attending a class, you may send an email to firstname.lastname@example.org.
+We generally reply within 48 hours.